JohannesMP/MySQL-udf-microtime/README.md

 3. Move `mysql_udf_microtime.so` into the plugin_dir.

-4. create a function named "microtime" pointing to the correct SONAME:
+4. Create a function named "microtime" pointing to the correct SONAME:

    <pre>mysql> CREATE FUNCTION microtime RETURNS REAL SONAME 'mysql_udf_microtime.so';</pre>

-5.  test that the function is working:
+5. Test that the function is working:

    <pre>mysql> SELECT microtime();
 +-------------------+